Buy - Sell Brevard Real Estate

 * Accounts that were closed

 Also check to make certain no items are in your report longer than the law allows.
-If you declared bankruptcy, that fact must be removed from your credit history after 10 years.
+If you declared bankruptcy, that fact must be removed from your credit history after 10 years, but a deficiency judgment on a foreclosure can be renewed for another 10.
 Information pertaining to arrests, tax liens, suits and judgments must be removed after 7 years.
 Minor infractions, like a missed payment or a payment over 30 days late, stay on your report for seven years.

 Correcting Mistakes